cyberjunky/home-assistant-custom-components/README.md

 - Copy directory `arpscan_tracker` to your `<config dir>/custom_components` directory.
 - Install the arp-scan command and set it's sticky bit, so it can be run as root.

+  **NOTE: This is not needed on Hass.io, it contains the arp-scan command already.**
 ```
 $ sudo apt-get install arp-scan
 $ sudo chmod +s /usr/bin/arp-scan